SeiryuZ/HemeWeb/proposal/README.md

 computation.
 Container approach will allow better isolation between simulation and isolation with the computing environment.
-This also demonstrate benefits of using container technology toward the reproducible computation research in general.
+This also demonstrate benefits of using container technology toward the reproducible computation research in general [8], although with limitation as complete isolation is not possible without hardware virtualization.

 **Openness**
 Third, proposed approach will allow open development of HemeLB